-Section 5.- Prohibition of the Use of Debts
+Section 5. - Prohibition of the Use of Debts (3 L.P.R.A. § 8754)

-The use of debts, loans or any other financing mechanism to cover operating expenses and to balance the General Budget of Expenses of the Commonwealth of Puerto Rico is hereby prohibited.
-Savings resulting from refinancing shall not be used to cover operating expenses and/or balancing of the budget of expenses, unless otherwise provided by a Joint Resolution.
-This Prohibition shall not include those refinancing measures that have the effect of reducing the cost of the debt, without increasing the original amount nor the debt approved by the Legislature prior to the effectiveness of this Act.
-This Section shall not apply to instrument issued pursuant to Act No. 1 of June 26, 1987, as amended, known as an "Act to Issue Notes in Advance of Income Taxes of the Commonwealth of Puerto Rico."
+The use of debts, loans, or any other financing mechanism to cover operating expenses and to balance the General Budget of Expenses of the Government of Puerto Rico is hereby prohibited.
+Savings resulting from refinancing shall not be used to cover operating expenses and/or to balance the budget of expenses, unless otherwise provided by a Joint Resolution.
+This prohibition shall not include those refinancing measures that have the effect of reducing the debt cost, without increasing the original amount nor the debt approved by the Legislative Assembly prior to the effectiveness of this Act.
+This Section shall not apply to instruments issued pursuant to Act No. 1 of June 26, 1987, as amended, known as the "Act to Issue Notes in Advance of Income Taxes of the Commonwealth of Puerto Rico."
+The provisions of this Section 5 are hereby suspended as of the date of approval of this Act through June 30, 2015.
+The Legislative Assembly may extend this suspension for an additional period through legislation to such effect if it determines that said extension is necessary to continue the efforts directed to achieving a balanced budget.